anaconda/anaconda-ident/README.md

 ### The token list

-All of the tokens produced by `conda-ident` take the form `<character>/<value>`:
+All of the tokens produced by `anaconda-ident` take the form `<character>/<value>`:

 - `c`: client token